 Historically, physician-prescribed medications were dispensed through local retail or mail-order pharmacy.
 When the utilization of drugs was shown to be a significant cost driver in workers’ compensation in the NCCI’s drug study of 2003, employers and payors responded accordingly by enlisting pharmacy benefit management companies (PBMs), establishing PPOs, and implementing other cost containment measures – focused almost exclusively on tackling utilization retrospectively – in an attempt to contain rising drug costs.

 Physician dispensing was 28% of total pharmacy in 2009 and continues to rise each year.

-The rise in alternative drug dispensing channels, such as physician dispensing and workers’ compensation specialty pharmacies, means that payors have a significant gap in their ability to effectively manage utilization, drug costs and potential abuse.
-This is largely because these alternative channels most often are not visible to PBMs, in which the industry has relied to manage pharmacy exposure.
+The rise in alternative drug dispensing channels, such as physician dispensing and workers’ compensation specialty pharmacies, means that payors have a significant gap in their ability to effectively manage utilization, drug costs, and potential abuse.
+This is largely because these alternative channels most often are not visible to PBMs, in which the industry has relied on to manage pharmacy exposure.
 From a claims management perspective, traditional cost containment strategies are typically retrospective and can be too late, triggered by dollars expended rather than the nature of the risk.

 Unlike other systems where this does not occur, under workers’ compensation physicians are increasingly dispensing prescriptions in their offices to their patients during office visits.
 Physicians support this practice for various reasons: